 A lot of people think their offer letter from a company is a contract.
 It sort of is, but it is better to think of it as a series of promises made by the employer for an indeterminate length of time.
+In other words, it’s a promise by the employer until the employer changes it, which the employer can do at any time typically by simply notifying you of a change to your employment terms going forward.

 An offer letter typically shows the general terms of employment – pay, benefits, perhaps a bonus or commission plan, and a start date.
 A typical offer letter will also remind the employee that they are still an at-will employee, subject to termination at any time.
 But even if it doesn’t, you’re still an at-will employee.
 A promise to be employed for a specific length of time has to be explicitly stated – otherwise you are at-will by default.

 So when it comes to offer letters (“Dear Jill”), it is best to think of an offer letter as a series of promises made by the employer for an indeterminate length of time.
 For instance, if the offer letter says that you will be paid at a salary rate of $80,000 per year, there is nothing in the law that prohibits the employer from changing that pay rate at any time in the future.
 They simply can’t change it retroactively – for work already performed.
 And if you are made aware of the salary change and continue to work under the new salary rate, Texas law deems you to have accepted the new salary rate.
 You can’t simply say “I don’t accept this!” but keep working, and expect to sue later for the difference in pay.
-It doesn’t work like that under the law.
+It doesn’t currently work like that under Texas law.

 So typically, the promises in the offer letter are only enforceable if you’ve already performed what is required.
 If the offer letter says that you will get 15% of your closed sales as a commission, with no other terms stated, then you are typically owed 15% of your closed sales already completed, before the employer perhaps changes the plan.
 But again, the employer can change or even eliminate the commission promise for future sales at any time.
 It doesn’t mean they will – I don’t want to turn you paranoid – but it just means that under the law, they can.